 Tip 6: Ensure Early Management Commitment to Modularization

-Experience shows that in change programs (and modularization is change), management’s ability to affect the outcome positively is greatest in the beginning.
-Yet, a common failure mode is that management doesn’t spend real time until it is too late to provide positive change.
-Management should not only be a doorkeeper at toll gates.
-Setting up for a Modular System is a significant change in mindset for the company.
+Change Management teaches us that leadership’s ability to influence a positive outcome is greatest at the beginning of any initiative.
+Yet, a common mistake is for management to not be involved until it is too late to provide positive input.
+Management’s involvement should not only be at the toll gates.
+Setting up a Modular System is a significant change in mindset for the company.
 Management must be committed and involved from day one.

 Talk to us about Modularity

-Over the past decades, we have focused 100% on helping businesses worldwide improve with Modular Systems.
+Since 1996, we have focused 100% of our attention on helping businesses worldwide improve with Modular Systems.
 We know that with modularization, ways of working, and the tools to support it, you can simultaneously reduce complexity and enhance value.